declanmalone/gnetraid/README.md

 There are three main focuses for this project:

 - Achieving RAID-like redundancy by creating "shares" (using Rabin's Information Dispersal Algorithm) which can be stored on different disks
-- Using broadcasting (UDP or multicast) to efficiently send files from one machine to many (where they may either be stored as "replicas"&mdash;100% copies of the file&mdash or "shares", with the receiving machine responsible for generating the share locally)
+- Using broadcasting (UDP or multicast) to efficiently send files from one machine to many (where they may either be stored as "replicas"&mdash;100% copies of the file&mdash;or "shares", with the receiving machine responsible for generating the share locally)
 - Using event-based/coroutine-based libraries (such as Perl's POE or C's libev/libevent) to implement distributed network-based protocols for managing replica/share storage

 The goals for this project can be summed up with a nice acronym coming from an older project called [LOCKSS](http://en.wikipedia.org/wiki/LOCKSS) which stands for "Lots Of Copies Keeps Stuff Safe".
 This project has nothing to do with the official LOCKSS project (and apparently "LOCKSS" is trademarked by Stanford University), but as a general description I think it is fitting.
 My project differs significantly from the official LOCKSS project in my focus on using Rabin's IDA as a key part of "keeping stuff safe".
 The original project seems to only use full file copies (or "replicas", as I call them) to ensure file redundancy, whereas I want to use a combination of "shares" and "replicas".